 Voting From Indonesia

-We strongly encourage all eligible voters to request your ballot so you can vote in the primaries and the general election for President/Vice President, Congress, and Senate.
-Primaries are mostly finished, and the general election is coming soon: Tuesday, Nov.
-3, 2020.
+We strongly encourage all eligible voters to request your ballot so you can vote in the primaries and the general election for Congress, and Senate.
+Primaries are happening soon, and the general election is coming in November.
 Remember that your vote CAN BE THE DECIDING VOTE.

 Note that in order to vote this year you must request your ballot THIS YEAR, by filing an FPCA (Federal Post Card Application) form — doing so in a previous year does not count — to ensure your vote will be counted in this year’s elections.
 Even if you have already received your ballot from your election official!!